 URSP rules may be used to support end to end redundant user plane paths by establishing two redundant PDU sessions.
 PCF configuration based on e.g. deployment, terminal implementation or policies per group of UE(s) may be used by the PCF to determine whether the URSP Rules shall include PDU Session Pair ID and RSN to indicate that they refer to redundant PDU sessions or whether the UE will determine these values instead.

+If the (H-)PCF has been provided with Personal IoT Network identifier (PIN ID), the (H-)PCF shall use "pinId" attribute within the RouteSelectionParameterSet data type as defined in 3GPP TS 24.526 [16] as the traffic descriptor for UE to choose an appropriate PIN to establish the PDU session.

 NOTE 2: The PCF can provide two distinct URSP rules to support end to end redundant user plane paths using Dual Connectivity for the duplicated traffic of an application.
 Duplicated traffic from the UE application is differentiated by two distinct traffic descriptors (different DNNs, and for IP traffic, different IP descriptors or non-IP descriptors), each one defined in a different URSP rule, so that the two redundant PDU sessions are matched to the specific Route Selection Descriptors of distinct URSP rules.
 These Route Selection Descriptors of distinct URSP rules may include corresponding RSNs and PDU Session Pair IDs as defined in 3GPP TS 24.526 [16].
 The Route Selection Descriptors share the same PDU Session Pair ID, if included, to denote the two traffic are redundant with each other.

 NOTE 3: For backward compatibility, PCF can provide a Route Selection Descriptor with PDU Session Pair ID and RSN and a Route Selection Descriptor without PDU Session Pair ID and RSN in the URSP rule.
 In this case, the Route Selection Descriptor with PDU Session Pair ID and RSN has a lower precedence value (i.e. higher prioritised) than the one without PDU Session Pair ID.
 It allows that if a non-supporting UE receives the Route Selection Descriptor containing PDU Session Pair ID, it ignores this Route Selection Descriptor.

+NOTE 4: PIN ID and other traffic descriptor components are mutually exclusive, i.e., if PIN ID is included in a URSP rule, then no other traffic descriptor components are supported in the same URSP rule.

 * * * * End of changes * * * *